texfaq/texfaq.github.io/FAQ-getnff.md

-# Getting 'free' fonts not in your distribution
+# Getting ''free'' fonts not in your distribution

 Some fonts are free to use, but may not be sold.
 This creates a dilemma for distributions: users may want the fonts, but since the